seven-mile/gatsby-transformer-typst/README.md

 > [!IMPORTANT]
 > Please ensure the version consistency among `typst.ts` packages!
 >
-> The plugin attach the wasm module to your gatsby assets, so the renderer has to be compatible with the version used in the plugin.
+> The plugin attaches the wasm module from the root project to your gatsby assets, while uses its own compiler package.
+Thus, the renderer has to be compatible with the version used in the plugin.

 Add this package and include this plugin in your `gatsby-config.js`: